mansi142003/freifunkpro/README.md

 ## Multi Language Support

-coala Projects supports multiple 'human languages'.
+freifunk Projects supports multiple 'human languages'.
 To add a translation of a project in a language, the following steps can be followed:

 - Create a folder with language code in ```data/locale``` folder.